vertica/vertica-prometheus-exporter/README.md

 ## Configuration

-Vertica Exporter is deployed alongside the DB server it collects metrics from.
+vertica prometheus exporter is deployed alongside the DB server it collects metrics from.
 If both the exporter and the DB server are on the same host, they will share the same failure domain: they will usually be either both up and running or both down.
 When the database is unreachable, /metrics responds with HTTP code 500 Internal Server Error, causing Prometheus to record up=0 for that scrape.
-Only metrics defined by collectors are exported on the /metrics endpoint.
-Vertica Exporter process metrics are exported at /vertica_exporter_metrics .
+Only metrics defined by collectors are exported on the /metrics endpoint. vertica prometheus exporter process metrics are exported at /vertica_prometheus_exporter_metrics .

 The configuration examples listed here only cover the core elements.
 For a comprehensive and comprehensively documented configuration file check out `documentation/configuration.md`.
 You will find ready to use "standard" DBMS-specific collector definitions in the examples directory.
 You may contribute your own collector definitions and metric additions if you think they could be more widely useful, even if they are merely different takes on already covered DBMSs.

-**`./vertica_exporter.yml`**
+**`./vertica_prometheus_exporter.yml`**

 ```yaml
 global: